-How is the USE Center organised?
+How is the USE Center Organised?

 The USE Center links a center hub at the Department of Science Education (IND), University of Copenhagen (UCPH), with interdisciplinary research groups in satellites at the University of Aarhus (AU) and the University of Southern Denmark (SDU), and with leading international environments (Utrecht University, Stockholm University, University of Colorado at Boulder) as strategic partners.